On the Meaning of Urban Scaling: Results

+We now show how the pattern obtained by comparing cities at a single date emerges from the diverse trajectories followed by individual cities over time.
+With the definitions introduced above, the central question is how the city-specific functions $F_i$ determine the transversal exponent $\beta_T$ measured in cross-sectional studies.

+We denote by $x_i = \ln P_i(t)$ the logarithm of the population of the city $i$ at time $t$, and by $y_i = \ln Y_i(t)$ the logarithm of the corresponding urban quantity.
+When cities are compared at a fixed date, the transversal exponent is usually obtained by fitting a straight line in this log--log representation.
+With ordinary least squares (OLS), this exponent can be written as

+where the covariance is given by $\mathrm{Cov}(x,y)=1/N\sum_{i=1}^N (x_i-\langle x\rangle)(y_i-\langle y\rangle)$, and where the brackets $\langle\cdot\rangle$ denote an average over the $N$ cities observed at the same time.
+This expression is simply the standard slope of a regression line in the log--log plane (see details in the SM).
+Importantly, it does not require any assumption about how each city has evolved over time.

+Other fitting methods can of course be used, including maximum-likelihood estimates, robust regressions, or Bayesian approaches.
+However, OLS remains the most common choice in empirical urban scaling studies.
+It is also particularly useful here because it makes explicit what enters the measured transversal exponent: not only the typical relation between $Y$ and $P$, but also the variability across cities and the correlations between city size and city-specific properties.
+As shown in the Supplementary Material, alternative fitting procedures give similar estimates in the cases considered here.
+The main issue discussed below is therefore not an artefact of OLS.
+Rather, OLS provides a transparent way to show why the exponent measured across cities need not describe the trajectory of any individual city.

+Equation~\eqref{eq:betaT} allows us to examine different situations and to identify the factors that determine the value of the transversal exponent $\beta_T$ (see the Supplementary Material for examples).
+More generally, we describe the relation between $y_i(t)$ and $x_i(t)$ locally as

-Here $\beta_i(t)$ is the local longitudinal elasticity of city $i$, estimated from a rolling regression of $\ln Y_i$ against $\ln P_i$ along the temporal trajectory of that city, while $\alpha_i(t)$ is the corresponding local intercept.
+where $\beta_i(t)$ is the local longitudinal elasticity of city $i$, estimated from a rolling regression of $\ln Y_i$ against $\ln P_i$ along the temporal trajectory of that city.
+The quantity $\alpha_i(t)$ is the corresponding local intercept.
 More precisely, for each city and each year $t$, we consider a short time window centered on $t$ (typically five years for the data studied below) and perform a linear regression of $\ln Y_i$ on $\ln P_i$ using the observations within this window.
-The resulting slope provides a local estimate of the derivative

-which defines the instantaneous longitudinal elasticity $\beta_i(t)$, while the intercept defines \(\alpha_i(t)\).
+The resulting slope provides a local estimate of the derivative $\beta_i(t)=d\ln Y_i/d\ln P_i$ which defines the instantaneous longitudinal elasticity $\beta_i(t)$, while the intercept defines \(\alpha_i(t)\).
 This procedure provides a local linear approximation of the city trajectory in the $(\ln P,\ln Y)$ plane, allowing us to capture gradual changes in scaling behavior over time while reducing the noise that would arise from estimating the derivative from only two consecutive observations.
+We can then show that the exponent $\beta_T$ can be written as (see the SM for details)